tidymodels/recipes/tests/testthat/_snaps/range_check.md

       range_check_func(x, 0, 100)
     Condition
       Error in `range_check_func()`:
-      !
-Smallest value of `x` is -10, crossing the lower bound -5.
-      Largest value of `x` is 110, crossing the upper bound 105.
+      i Smallest value of `x` is -10, crossing the lower bound -5. i Largest value of `x` is 110, crossing the upper bound 105.

 ---